 Deities at the crossroads: shrines

 The Square of the Lares, opposite the House of Diana, received its name from a round marble altar.
 It is discussed in detail on a separate page.
 What it amounts to is this.
 The altar was made during the reign of Augustus or Claudius.
 It is standing between a water basin and an isolated room that was built in the Antonine period.
 The rectangular room consisted of wide passages only, some of which were later blocked.
-This was probaby the shrine.
+This was probaby a shrine.
 On the altar Panes, from the train of Dionysus, lead Lares to an altar.
 Next to the altar stands Hercules.
 An inscription says that the altar was dedicated at own cost by one or more magistri to the Lares of the neighbourhood.
 There is no mention of the Lares Augusti, so the altar must have been made before the reorganization of the cult in 51 AD, documented by inscriptions.
 However, it has been suggested that Hercules and Dionysus are to be understood as divine forerunners of Augustus, so there could be an echo of the developments in Rome.

 3D-drawing of the compitum, from the south-east.